aarongilly/blog/content/Now.md

 Various things around here that I'd like to tweak & upgrade.

-## Building a General Purpose Modeling Tool

-This has taken

 ## Building a Photo-capable Data Journal Extension

 My [[Data Journal]] is excellent - but limited to text-based tracking only.
 I'd like to be able to capture photos (or any file, really) into the system.

 # On Deck/On Hold

+## Building a General Purpose Modeling Tool

+This has taken a minor back seat

 ## Rearchitecting Aaron's Puzzles